https://hgic.clemson.edu/

 • Reserve time in your schedule for physical activity.
 Lack of time is a common excuse for not exercising.

-• No matter what activity you choose, it can be done all at once, or divided into two or three sessions during the day.
+• No matter what activity you choose, it can be done all at once or divided into two or three sessions during the day.
 Even activities lasting only 10 minutes count toward your total.
 The accumulated total is what is important, both for health and for burning calories.

 • The ideal time to exercise is early in the morning.
-This “jump starts” the metabolism and keeps it elevated for up to 24 hours, allowing you to burn more calories through-out the day.
-If you are unable to exercise in the morning, however, make sure that you do it later in the day.
+This “jump starts” the metabolism and keeps it elevated for up to 24 hours, allowing you to burn more calories throughout the day.
+If you are unable to exercise in the morning, make sure that you do it later in the day.

 • Never use bad weather as an excuse to stop exercising.
 Go to the mall for a walk, rent or buy exercise videos, investigate exercise programs on TV, or join a health club for a limited period of time.

 • Don’t blame yourself for missing a session and give up.
 There will be times when you can’t exercise due to job demands or a sick child.
-Focus on your successes, and start again tomorrow or as soon as possible.
+Focus on your successes and start again tomorrow or as soon as possible.

 • There will be some days when you can’t bear the thought of exercise.
 Take the first few steps anyway, and you will most likely complete your entire workout.
 Listening to music while you exercise will help you work harder without even realizing it.